We usually have one or two GP Registrars who change on a 4-8 monthly basis.

 I qualified in Nottingham in 2001 and initially worked in hospital medicine and A&E in Derby for some years.
 I finished my GP training in 2007 and joined the practice at the beginning of 2008.
 I live in Nottingham.

-I am also responsible for your newsletter (which I hope you enjoy but please let me know of any suggestions you may have!) and have recently helped to set up our Patient Participation Group (which I would love to see more of you get involved with!).
+I am also responsible for your newsletter (which I hope you enjoy but please let me know of any suggestions you may have!) and helped to set up our Patient Participation Group (which I would love to see more of you get involved with!) which I continue to support.

 |Dr Gavin Lunn (m)|